 Not all learning happens in the classroom.
 If you’re a working adult, it’s likely that you’ve gained important knowledge while on the job, by completing professional certifications, through volunteer work, and/or by serving in the military.
 At the University of Mary, we not only respect that kind of learning, we reward it with credits you can apply toward your evening or online degree.

-The Benefits of Earning Credits for Prior Learning
+Benefits of Prior Learning Credits

 If you believe your past experiences have helped you master knowledge related to your bachelor’s or master’s degree, taking the time to transform that knowledge into credits can pay dividends in two ways.
-It can help you:

 Earning credits for life, work, military, or any other non-classroom experience begins with a prior learning assessment (PLA).
 At the University of Mary, we use two methods to complete a PLA: standardized testing and portfolio review.